embarkpark/learning_design/modules/functions_1/activities/break_down_english_spec/README.md

 ## Activity

-To practice translation of plain-English specs, let's continue looking at the personal payments app example.
+To practice translation of plain-English specs, let's continue looking at the personal payments app example, focusing on the payment execution phase.

-For payment execution, which of the following problem decompositions is better?
+Which of the following problem decompositions has a higher risk of an incorrect implementation, if coded as-is?

 Option A:

 To execute the payment:

-1. request a transfer from the bank
+1. transfer money from payer to payee
-1. update the UI
+1. update the UI with new balance

 Option B:

 To execute the payment:

-* begin a transaction
+* begin transaction
     * check the payer's preferred payment method (in-app balance or bank transfer)
     * if using in-app balance
         * request drawdown from in-app balance
-        * wait for approval
             * if approved
                 * update balance to pay
             * else
-            roll back transaction
+                * roll back transaction
-* if a balance remains to be paid...
+    * if amount remaining > 0
-    * request a transfer from the account's bank for the balance
+        * request a transfer from the payer's bank for the remainder
-        * wait for approval
             * if approved
-            * log the success
+                * funds go into system escrow account (to fund later cash withdrawal)
-        * else
+            * if not approved
                 * roll back transaction
+    * update payee's balance by the amount
+* end transaction

 ```
 Which of the two problem breakdowns has a higher delivery risk if used as the basis for implementation, A or B?